 "Behold!" he told the crowd.
 "Carter and Sadie Kane, who awakened our king!
 Let there be no doubt: Apophis the enemy has risen.
-We must unite behind Ra."

-Ra muttered in his sleep, "Fish, cookie, weasel," then went back to snoring.
+We must unite behind Ra." formally, but I could feel the waves of cold coming off her.
+Horus turned to the assembled gods.
+I realized he was Ra muttered in his sleep, "Fish, cookie, weasel," then went back to snoring.
 Horus cleared his throat.
 "I pledge my loyalty!
 I expect you all to do the same.
-I will protect Ra's boat as we pass through the Duat tonight.
+I will protect Ra's boat as we pass through the Dust topict. through the Duat tonight.
 Each of you shall take turns with this duty until the sun god is...fully recovered."

-He sounded absolutely unconvinced this would ever happen.
+He sounded absolutely unconvinced this would ever He sounded absolutely unconvinced this would ever happen.